anitameh/anitameh.github.io/_pages/about.md

 This means I work in the intersection of data, engineering, product and business.
 That includes wading through ambiguous problem spaces; having deep user-empathy and an eye for simplicity; and being able to combine components from totally different fields in order to invent new ideas.

 I find true joy in reading and [writing](https://anitamehrotra.me/).
-Lately, I've been fascinated about bridging the gap between data science and business, and disruptive innovation.
+Lately, I've been fascinated by how we can better bridge the gap between data science and disruptive innovation.

 **PREVIOUSLY**